-Our public Board meetings are held at least four times a year and members of the public are welcome to join us at these meetings.
+The Care Inspectorate’s Board and Committee cycle runs from 1 April to 31 March each year.
+Our public Board meetings are held at least four times a year and members of the public are welcome to observe these meetings via Microsoft Teams video-conferencing.

 Biographies